posit-dev/positron/extensions/positron-python/CONTRIBUTING - LANGUAGE SERVER.md

 1. Open solution in Python/Product/VsCode
 2. Build AnalysisVsc project
 3. Binaries arrive in *Python/BuildOutput/VsCode/raw*
-4. Delete contents of the *analysis* folder in the Python Extension folder
+4. Delete contents of the *languageServer* folder in the Python Extension folder
-5. Copy *.dll, *.pdb, *.json fron *Python/BuildOutput/VsCode/raw* to *analysis*
+5. Copy *.dll, *.pdb, *.json fron *Python/BuildOutput/VsCode/raw* to *languageServer*
-6. In VS Code set setting *python.downloadCodeAnalysis* to *false*
+6. In VS Code set setting *python.downloadLanguageServer* to *false*
 7. In VS Code set setting *python.jediEnabled* to *false*

 ### Debugging code in Python Extension to VS Code